 The views at Willamette Valley Vineyards are amazing and the food is delicious.
-And while they only have one sparkling wine now (at the time of this visit), there is definitely more to come as they are building an entire sparkling wine facility in Dundee which I am over the top excited about.
+And while they only have one sparkling wine now (at the time of this visit), there is definitely more to come as they are building an entire sparkling wine facility in Dayton.

 It’s important to note that they have several different locations of tasting rooms to experience their wines.

 Where to Stay

 Our last trip we finally stayed at the Dundee Hotel and it was a great visit.
 We can’t wait to go back and experience even more of what they have to offer.
 To learn more about the Dundee and where we ate during our stay there, check out the full blog post.

 If you love staying in an Airbnb, our Airbnb at Kookoolan Farms during our last girls’ trip to Bubbles Fest was great.
 A good location.
 Plenty of room and the greatest hosts.

 If you’re looking to bring some Oregon Bubbly to your front door, here are some options to save you some money.

 Sokol Blosser-Free shipping on 6 bottles or more with code SHIP6VICKI

 Varnum Vintners-15% off anything with code BUBBLY